IRFM/IMASViz/doc/source/howto/plugins/plugin_getting_started.rst

 """""""""""""""

-The :guilabel:`getAllEntries()` function provides IMASViz 'cosmetic' information (e.g. label which should be shown in the popup menu etc.)
+The :guilabel:`getAllEntries()` function provides IMASViz 'cosmetic' information (e.g. label which should be shown in the popup menu etc.).

+In your :file:`myPlugin.py` file add:

 .. code-block::